mendix/docs/content/developerportal/deploy/mendix-sso.md

 ## 5 Customizing Mendix SSO {#customizing}

 {{% alert type="warning" %}}
 This section only applies to version 2 of Mendix SSO.
-The administration functionality is removed in Mendix SSO v3.0 and above.
+The administration functionality is removed and the domain model has changed in Mendix SSO v3.0 and above.
 {{% /alert %}}

 {{% alert type="info" %}}